Chaudhry Shehbaz Babar

-Chaudhry Muhammad Shehbaz Babar Gujjar (born 18 February 1970) is a Pakistani politician who is an member of the National Assembly of Pakistan since 29 February 2024.
+Chaudhry Muhammad Shehbaz Babar Gujjar (born 18 February 1970) is a Pakistani politician who is a member of the National Assembly of Pakistan since 29 February 2024.
 Previously he had been a member of the National Assembly of Pakistan, from August 2018 till August 2023 and also from June 2013 to May 2018.

 Early life

 He was born on 18 February 1973.

 Political career

 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-79 (Faisalabad-V) in the 2013 Pakistani general election.
 He received 118,516 votes and defeated Khalid Abdullah Ghazi, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 Before being appointed as the Parliamentary Secretary for Information and Broadcasting in 2017, he served as a member of National Assembly Standing Committee for commerce, textile and health.

-He was re-elected to the National Assembly as a candidate of PML-N from NA-104 (Faisalabad-IV) in the 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from NA-104 (Samundari-IV) in the 2018 Pakistani general election.
 He received 98,509 votes and defeated Sardar Dildar Ahmed Cheema, a candidate of PTI.